這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 ethernets:

-enp8s0: # Adjust to your network card name
+enp8s0: # Ensure this matches your actual network interface name

 dhcp4: true